atomic-ehr/atomic-ehr/docs/knowldge-repository.md

-# AtomicFHIR Registry System
+# AtomicKnowledgeRepository

-The AtomicFHIR Registry system provides a pluggable architecture for resolving FHIR canonical resources (like StructureDefinitions, ValueSets, CodeSystems, etc.) from various sources.
+The AtomicKnowledgeRepository provides a pluggable architecture for resolving FHIR canonical resources (like StructureDefinitions, ValueSets, CodeSystems, etc.) from various sources.
 This system enables applications to resolve FHIR resources by their canonical URLs without needing to know the specific storage mechanism.

 ## Overview

-The registry pattern allows the AtomicFHIR system to:
+The registry pattern allows the AtomicKnowledgeRepository to:
 - Resolve FHIR resources by canonical URLs
 - Support multiple registry implementations (npm packages, file system, remote servers, etc.)
 - Cache resolved resources for performance